Light components are the primary source of lighting in a Qt Design Studio scene. As a secondary light source, you can use image-based lighting.

 Note: Each additional light negatively effects the rendering performance of your scene.
 Keep scenes as simple as possible and use lights sparingly.
 Use a Scene Environment component to apply image-based lighting that can produce soft and subtle lighting.

+To specify an overall multiplier for a light component's effects, adjust the Brightness property.
+The Scope property specifies which component, with its children, is illuminated by the light.
 Set the Color property to specify the color applied to models illuminated by a light.
 Set the Ambient color property to specify the ambient color applied to materials before being illuminated by the light.

 You can animate light properties in the Timeline view.